paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 **Configuration**

-Before debugging the solution in Visual Studio, make sure accomplish the following tasks:
+Before debugging the solution in Visual Studio, make sure to perform the following tasks:

   - Run the **CreateKeyVault.cmd** batch script to create the **Azure Key Vault** used by the application.
 For more information, see [Manage Key Vault using CLI 2.0](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-manage-with-cli2).